-You will turn in a paper copy of a 1-1.5 page reflection at the beginning of class on the due date for each set of articles/videos assigned to read, watch, and think about.
+You will submit a reflection on Canvas by the beginning of class on the due date for each set of articles/videos assigned to read, watch, and think about.
 Participation in class discussions regarding the assignments are also required.

 Menus: